Chef

 Why are there signs in EVERY bathroom saying that employees must wash hands?
 I figure it must be the law, but is the sign actually to remind employees, or to give customers some sort of peace of mind?

-Asked by singh_r over 11 years ago
+Asked by singh_r about 12 years ago

 Hi singh_r, Sorry for the delay.
 I was in Europe.
 The sign is to remind employees.
 Here, the restaurants must have by law, a special hand-washing sink complete with soap and available hand wiping facilities.
 This sounds sort of gross, but many people are not in the habit of washing their hands even at home.
 I always wash my hands first thing when I get to work.
 Sometimes when I tell folks how stringent I am at home with the family, they think I'm mean.
 I also counter their protests with, "Oh, so you don't want a restaurant chef to think like this?"
 That usually quiets them!